Mitch Bacon, MA, LMFT

 • EcoTherapy External link

 Nature- based forms of therapy are central part to my approach.
 I have years of experience working as a Wilderness Therapy guide, along with extensive studies in Ecopsychology.
 I believe that in building awareness of our connection to nature, we can become healthier.
-My office is found in a yurt, with a garden surrounding, in order to create an eco-friendly therapeutic setting.

 • Narrative External link